syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 ### Diagram Ribbon

-For Diagram with its Diagram Ribbbon, the below assembly need to be added in your application.
+For Diagram with its Diagram Ribbon, the below assembly need to be added in your application.

 <table>
 <tr>